datahub-project/datahub/docs/managed-datahub/slack/saas-slack-setup.md

 [screenshot here]
 8. Enter your channel in, and click **'Send a test notification'**

-Now proceed to the [Subscriptions and Notifications page](https://datahubproject.io/docs/managed-datahub/subscription-and-notification) to see how you can subscribe to individual entities.
+Now proceed to the [Subscriptions and Notifications page](https://datahubproject.io/docs/managed-datahub/subscription-and-notification) to see how you can subscribe to be notified about events on the platform, or visit the [Slack App page](https://datahubproject.io/docs/managed-datahub/slack/saas-slack-app) to see how you can use DataHub's powerful capabilities directly within slack.

 <!-- NOTE: we are hiding this method for now.
 If a need arises, we can uncomment below docs.
 # Bot Token Method (Not recommended)